-Oil eases on U.S. holiday after eight days of gains
+Brent crude stabilizes near $50 a barrel

-LONDON Oil prices fell on Tuesday, as investors booked profits on an eight-day rally that was triggered by tentative signs that a persistent rise in U.S. crude production may be slowing.
+LONDON (Reuters) - Oil prices flirted with both positive and negative territory on Tuesday, hovering around $50 a barrel on tentative signs that a persistent rise in U.S. crude production may be slowing.

-U.S. West Texas Intermediate (WTI) crude futures CLc1 were trading down 12 cents at $46.95 a barrel.
+The international benchmark LCOc1 settled down 7 cents at $49.61 per barrel.
+U.S. West Texas Intermediate (WTI) crude futures CLc1 were trading up 1 cent at $47.08 a barrel.

-The falls came after both benchmarks recovered around 12 percent from their recent lows on June 21.

-Many traders closed positions ahead of the U.S. Independence Day holiday on July 4, while Brent also faced technical resistance as it approached $50 per barrel, traders said.
+Both contracts traded lower earlier in the session as many traders closed positions ahead of the U.S. Independence Day holiday on July 4, while Brent also faced technical resistance as it approached $50, traders said.

 Despite this, the market's outlook has shifted somewhat.

-Late May and most of June were overwhelmingly bearish as U.S. output rose and doubts grew over the ability of the Organization of the Petroleum Exporting Countries (OPEC) to hold back enough production to tighten the market.
+Late May and most of June were overwhelmingly bearish as U.S. output rose and doubts grew over the ability of the Organization of the Petroleum Exporting Countries to hold back enough production to tighten the market.

-But sentiment began to shift toward the end of June, when U.S. data showed a dip in American oil output and a slight fall in drilling for new production.
+But sentiment began to shift toward the end of June, when data showed a dip in U.S. oil output and a slight fall in drilling for new production.
 RIG-OL-USA-BHI C-OUT-T-EIA

 "The fact that prices have not come under any noticeable pressure of late points to a shift in sentiment," Commerzbank said on Tuesday.